-- (k) The Employer may remove employees from such positions for failing to meet the Lead Competencies.
-An employee so removed from a lead position shall have access to the grievance procedure, up to but not including arbitration. - (I) Assignment of hours for lead positions (Regular, Casual) is not subject to the seniority provisions as defined under Article 20 or the scheduling provisions of Article 17(c). - (m) Regular leads shall be scheduled before Casual leads. - (n) Assigning shifts to regular and casual lead shifts is based on management's determination of the business need such that there is no minimum requirement for scheduling regular leads and no maximum requirement for scheduling casual leads.
+- (j) The Employer may remove employees from such positions for failing to meet the Lead Competencies.
+An employee so removed from a lead position shall have access to the grievance procedure, up to but not including arbitration. - (k) Assignment of hours for lead positions (Regular, Casual) is not subject to the seniority provisions as defined under Article 22 or the scheduling provisions of Article 17(c). - (I) Regular leads shall be scheduled before Casual leads. - (m) Assigning shifts to Regular and Casual Lead shifts is based on management's determination of the business need such that there is no minimum requirement for scheduling Regular Leads and no maximum requirement for scheduling Casual Leads.